Doubly Robust Weighted Regression for Causal Inference under Confounder Missingness: Simulation studies

 This subsection evaluates the double robustness of the MI-WOLS estimator in settings with missing confounders.
 Using the simulation design from Section \ref{SUBSECSIM}, we examine whether the estimator remains consistent when either the treatment or the outcome model is correctly specified.
 The results highlight how the MI-WOLS approach improves on existing singly robust methods by recovering the true causal effect under partial model misspecification.

-Figures $\ref{BOX1}$ and $\ref{BOX2}$ present boxplots of the MI-WOLS estimator across all simulation scenarios.
+Figures $\ref{BOX1}$ and $\ref{BOX2}$ present boxplots of the MI-WOLS estimator across all simulation scenarios, examining complementary identification settings.
+Figure $\ref{BOX1}$ isolates the effects of CIT and CIO individually, whereas Figure $\ref{BOX2}$ considers the extreme cases in which both or neither assumption holds.
 The $x$-axis displays the four weighting schemes used in the MI-WOLS approach, and the $y$-axis reports the corresponding estimates of the target parameter $\psi_0$.
 Panels are arranged according to whether the mSITA assumption holds and whether either, both, or neither of the CIT and CIO assumptions is satisfied, with different colour groupings indicating different model specifications.

 When mSITA is satisfied and at least one of CIT or CIO is valid, the weighted estimators using ABS, IPW, or SIPW weights yield estimates centred closely around the true effect of -2.35.
 This alignment is observed whenever either the treatment or the outcome model is correctly specified (i.e., in the CC, CI, and IC settings).
-Under these conditions, the weighted regression estimator achieves unbiased estimation even if one of the working models is misspecified, thereby demonstrating its double-robust nature.
+Under these conditions, the weighted regression estimator achieves unbiased estimation even if one of the working models is misspecified, thereby demonstrating its doubly robust nature.

 In contrast, the unweighted regression estimator performs well only in scenarios where the outcome model is correctly specified; otherwise, it exhibits noticeable bias.
 When neither CIT nor CIO holds, or when mSITA is violated, all estimators show increased deviation from the truth, with the largest bias occurring when both working models are incorrect.
 Overall, the patterns across the figures illustrate that the weighted approach offers double chances for consistent estimation, whereas the unweighted approach is singly robust and relies entirely on the correct specification of the outcome model.